ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **More Than You Know: Finding Financial Wisdom in Unconventional Places** by Michael J. Mauboussin

+- **John Adams: Party of One** by James Grant

 ## 2018

+- **Coming to My Senses: The Making of a Counterculture Cook** by Alice Waters <span class="primary-color">★</span>

+  The best parts of this memoir are the frequent italicized passages where Alice Waters focuses on thoughts and philosophies instead of recounting specific moments from the past.
+This book reminded me of how important the food that we eat is to our being, and the care and intention our food deserves.

 - **A Man for All Markets: From Las Vegas to Wall Street, How I Beat the Dealer and the Market** by Edward O. Thorp <span class="primary-color">★</span>